aidoido/aitracker/TEAMS_INTEGRATION_README.md

 # Microsoft Teams Integration Guide

-This guide shows how to integrate Microsoft Teams with your AiTracker to automatically create tickets from Teams messages.
+This guide shows how to integrate Microsoft Teams with your Ticktz to automatically create tickets from Teams messages.

 ## 🎯 Integration Overview

-**Teams → AiTracker**: Automatically create support tickets when users send direct messages (DMs) in Teams.
+**Teams → Ticktz**: Automatically create support tickets when users send direct messages (DMs) in Teams.

 ## 🚀 Setup Instructions